AI Tools for Small Business: A Practical Guide

 ChatGPT (by OpenAI)

-Best for: All-around tasks, writing, brainstorming, image generation Cost: Free tier available, $20/month for full access
+Best for: All-around tasks, writing, brainstorming, image generation Cost: Free tier available; paid plans vary — check their website

 The most well-known AI.
 The paid version can generate images, analyze spreadsheets, and browse the web.
 Strengths: Versatile, big community.
 Weaknesses: Can be confidently wrong, free tier is noticeably weaker.